This post was most recently updated on August 20th, 2019.Reading Time: 9 minutes.

 And the prettiest state of all was probably South Dakota.
 Just heart-stopping landscapes, breathtaking mountain views and intriguing, barren Badlands.
 Oh, and Mt.
 Rushmore.
 And buffalos.
 And ghost towns.

 In addition to all the pretty places, there were the weird but impressive places… Like Las Vegas.
 Or the Badlands.
-Or Cairo (Illinois).
+Or Cairo (IL).
 Or the Carhenge.
 Well, and Boston and Washington DC, that were directly out of Fallout -games for us.

 However, in time, my wife graduated and we embarked on our last, quite grandiose roadtrip.
 It took us, among other places, to Niagara Falls, where we could see the Canadian side – which kinda looked like a lot more fun…